shawna-p/RenPy-Achievements/README.md

 `stat_update_percent`
     A slightly simpler way to understand `stat_modulo`.
 If, in the previous example where there were 300 things to track on the way to finishing the achievement, you wanted to send an update to Steam every 1%, you would set `stat_update_percent=1`.
 If you wanted to send it every 5% completion it would instead be `stat_update_percent=5`.
 Meeting or exceeding the `stat_max` will always grant the achievement regardless of what `stat_modulo` or `stat_update_percent` are, so it doesn't have to be perfectly divisible.

-`hidden`
-    If True, both the achievement name and its description are replaced by "???" in the achievement gallery screen.
-Useful for achievements for which the name and description would be a spoiler.
+`hide_name`
+    If True, the name of this achievement will be set to `myconfig.HIDDEN_ACHIEVEMENT_NAME`.
+If False, the name of this achievement will be shown normally.
+This may also be set to a string, in which case it will be used as the name of the achievement until it is unlocked e.g. `hide_name=_("Secret Achievement 1")`

 `hide_description`
-    If True, the description will be hidden.
-This can be used in combination with `hidden` to hide just the name and not the description, or just the description and not the name.
+    If True, the description will be set to `myconfig.HIDDEN_ACHIEVEMENT_DESCRIPTION`.
+If False, the description of this achievement will be shown normally.
-    `hidden=True, hide_description=False` -> The name is ???, the description is not hidden.
-    `hidden=False, hide_description=True` -> The name is not hidden, the description is ???
-    `hidden=True` -> the name and description are ???
 You can also set `hide_description` to a string, in which case that string will be shown as the description before the achievement has been granted e.g. `hide_description=_("A certain someone wants to see you...")`

 ### Regular Methods

 `get_timestamp`
     This method takes one argument, `format`.
 It should correspond to a [strftime](https://strftime.org/) format, which will be used for the returned timestamp.
 See `achievements.rpy` for an additional example of how to use this to adjust how the timestamp displays.

+`add_set_progress`
+    This is a method unique to the Achievement class, which will let you add unique values to a set tied to this achievement.
+This will allow you to tally progress towards the achievement while not worrying about duplicates. `stat_max` must be set to use this method.
+It takes one argument, which should be a unique value to add to the achievement set (usually a string like `"good_end"`).
+Any given value will only be added to the set once, even if you try to add it multiple times, which makes it a good choice to track unique occurrences of something without worrying about rollback or "double counting".
+    Typically, this looks like `$ ending_achievement.add_set_progress("good_end")`, which would then add 1 to the achievement's progress if `"good_end"` had not previously been in the achievement set.
+Regardless of how many times `$ ending_achievement.add_set_progress("good_end")` is run, it will only ever count once towards the achievement progress.
+You can then add other values (e.g. "bad_end", "normal_end" etc.) and once there are `stat_max` unique items added to the set, the achievement will be granted.

 `add_progress`
     This method takes one argument, `amount`, which is the amount to add to the progress of the achievement.
 An achievement must be using `stat_max` for this method to make sense.
 If the achievement had 3/5 progress, then `sample_achievement.add_progress(1)` would result in it having 4/5 progress.

 `progress`
     This method takes one argument, `complete`, which is the number the progress for this achievement will be *set* to.
 Unlike `add_progress`, it does not add progress, merely sets it to the provided number.
 So, if an achievement had 2/5 progress, then `sample_achievement.progress(3)` would set it to 3/5 progress, since progress was set to 3.
-    This can be most useful if you're using something like, say, a persistent set to keep track of endings.
-You can plug the length of the set into the `progress` method to prevent double-counting progress points e.g. `endings_achievement.progress(len(persistent.all_endings))`.
+Note that it will not revert progress - if you set progress to a number lower than the last recorded progress, it will remain at the higher progress amount.

 `clear`
     This method will clear this achievement from the list of unlocked achievements.
 Best used for testing.
 It takes no arguments. e.g. `sample_achievement.clear()`